EdwardLim/Coursera-DataScienceCapstone/word_predictor.md

 - From the HC Corpora dataset, we cleaned the data and then tokenize the data into n-grams.
 We created bigrams, trigrams and quadgrams.
 - These n-grams are then stored in term freqency matrices.
-- The matrices are then used to do word prediction
+- The matrices are then used to do word prediction.

 How to Use the App
 ========================================================